czephyr/czephyr/README.md

 * Learning Go
 * A GCP certification
 * Mastering Pytorch
-* Some more Machine Learning
+* Impactufl Machine Learning applications

 #### Some of the stuff I know
 <p align="left">